NaomiTheAshenOne/T430-Hackintosh-opencore-14Fix/README.md

 In this step you will create a macOS installation media.
 * You will need a Mac with opencore legacy patcher installed on it, if you dont own a Mac first follow the original guide and install MacOS 12 on the t430
 * Create a offline MacOS installer with opencore legacy and install it to a 32GB or higher USB drive
-* Use MountEFI (https://github.com/corpnewt/MountEFI) to mount the EFI of the USB drive
-* Copy the EFI folder from releases into the EFI parition

 </details>